 3. Based on your pre-screening video, you may be invited to perform a live audition.
 Graduate students currently living in the U.S. must perform a live audition for consideration for acceptance to the jazz studies program at UNT; no recorded auditions will be permitted for U.S. residents.

 For those candidates living outside the U.S. who do not plan to visit campus for a live audition, you will NOT submit separate pre-screening videos, just one set of final audition recordings, following the requirements for live auditions listed below.
 Your video recordings should be made live, with no editing to the audio (no pitch-correction or "punching in") other than mixing of levels as needed, with the other musicians also visible in the video, preferably with a standard rhythm section.
 No auditions performed with accompaniment tracks will be accepted.
 If your recordings pass the vocal performance portions of the audition for admission, you will then be contacted to arrange a video (Skype) audition for the interview, sight-reading and aural testing portion of the audition.
-For more information regarding graduate admissions visit page 1 and page 2.
+For more information regarding graduate admissions visit the College of Music's graduate admission page